whizzbbig/solutions-of-errors-floema_course-/README.md

 A repo of solutions related to huge bunch of errors all thanks to community members.

-# Gem
-I found this gem this helpful [repo](https://gitlab.com/arata_rei/floema/-/commits/master) which helped me alot when working with this course.
-You can see the commits made according to the each videos of the course.
-Big Big Thanks to [arata_rei](https://twitter.com/arata_rei) for making this repo. you'll not possibly encounter any errors following this repo with the course.
-She defined each and every thing to understand the working of the structure and all.

-Note: as someone pointed out, the latest ``webpack-dev-server`` (v4, she still has v3.x) requires ``writeToDisk`` to be structured differently.
-It should be obvious if you read the console.

 Facing error downloading resources [resources](https://github.com/LunacTec/floema_resources) then download from this repo provided by lunactec.

 # Note